Canadian PM says 'very concerned' by Brazil spying allegations

 "Canadian officials are reaching out very proactively to their counterparts ...
 I'm obviously very concerned about this story and some of the reports around it, very concerned," Harper told reporters in Indonesia on the sidelines of an Asian summit.

-Harper did not give details of which Brazilian officials had been approached about the situation.
+Harper did not give details of which Brazilian officials had been approached.

 Defence Minister Rob Nicholson, who is ultimately responsible for CSE, declined to discuss the allegations when speaking to reporters on Monday.